sedenardi/sandersdenardi.com/src/pages/2013-02-18-using-the-android-downloadmanager/index.md

 tags:
   - android
 ---
-Since Gingerbread, Android has included support for handling long-running downloads via the <a href="http://developer.android.com/reference/android/app/DownloadManager.html" target="_blank">DownloadManager</a>.
-Using previous versions apps had to manually handle threading, displaying progress to the user, connectivity issues, and registering the downloaded media with the <a href="http://developer.android.com/reference/android/provider/MediaStore.html" target="_blank">MediaStore</a> (if applicable).
-In this example, I’m going to use the built-in DownloadManager to download an MP3 and handle its completion via a <a href="http://developer.android.com/reference/android/content/BroadcastReceiver.html" target="_blank">BroadcastReceiver</a>.
+Since Gingerbread, Android has included support for handling long-running downloads via the [DownloadManager](http://developer.android.com/reference/android/app/DownloadManager.html).
+Using previous versions apps had to manually handle threading, displaying progress to the user, connectivity issues, and registering the downloaded media with the [MediaStore](http://developer.android.com/reference/android/provider/MediaStore.html) (if applicable).
+In this example, I’m going to use the built-in DownloadManager to download an MP3 and handle its completion via a [BroadcastReceiver](http://developer.android.com/reference/android/content/BroadcastReceiver.html).

 Before initiating the download, we want to query the DownloadManager to see whether the file is currently being downloaded so we prevent duplicates.